z52527/DeepGEMM/README.md

 ## Roadmap

-- [ ] More correctness tests for grouped-contiguous layout
+- [x] More correctness tests for grouped-contiguous layout
 - [x] Shared memory swizzling for output
 - [ ] Larger block size on N (up to 256)
-- [ ] MoE scheduler with TMA multicast compatibility
+- [x] MoE scheduler with TMA multicast compatibility
+- [ ] Fix TMA multicast compatibility for indivisible shapes
 - [ ] Weight gradient kernels for dense models
 - [ ] Weight gradient kernels for MoE models
 - [ ] Utility kernels for MoE models (as a pre-built CUDA library)